Denisovan

-The Denisovans or Denisova hominins (/dəˈniːsəvə/ də-NEE-sə-və) are an extinct species or subspecies of archaic human that ranged across Asia during the Middle to Late Pleistocene, approximately 200,000–40,000 years ago.
+The Denisovans or Denisova hominins (/dəˈnɪsəvə(nz)/ də-NIS-ə-və(nz)) are an extinct species or subspecies of archaic human that ranged across Asia during the Middle to Late Pleistocene, approximately 200,000–32,000 years ago.
 Most of what is known about Denisovans comes from DNA evidence.
 While many recent fossils have been found and tentatively identified as Denisovan, the first Denisovans discovered were known from few physical remains.
 Consequently, no formal species name has been established.
-However, an analysis of the mitochondrial DNA and endogenous proteins from the Harbin cranium, which had been given the name Homo longi, showed with great certainty that this species represents a Denisovan.
+However, an analysis of the mitochondrial DNA and endogenous proteins from the Harbin cranium, which had been given the name Homo longi, showed that this skull represents a Denisovan.

-In a study published in September 2025, remains from six additional sites in China including the 1 million year old Yunxian man were proposed to be included in the species Homo longi along with the genetically confirmed Denisovans.
+In a study published in September 2025, remains from six additional sites in China including the one-million-year-old Yunxian man were proposed to be related to the Homo longi lineage with the genetically confirmed Denisovans.
+Other authors have included other Denisovan remains, like Penghu 1 and the Xiahe mandible, within the species Homo juluensis.

 The first identification of a Denisovan individual occurred in 2010, based on mitochondrial DNA (mtDNA) extracted from a juvenile finger bone excavated from the Siberian Denisova Cave in the Altai Mountains in 2008.
 Nuclear DNA indicates close affinities with Neanderthals.
 The cave was also periodically inhabited by Neanderthals.
-Additional specimens from Denisova Cave were subsequently identified, as were specimens from the Baishiya Karst Cave on the Tibetan Plateau, Tam Ngu Hao 2 Cave in the Annamite Mountains of Laos, the Penghu channel between Taiwan and the mainland, and Harbin in Manchuria.
+Additional specimens from Denisova Cave were subsequently identified, as were specimens from the Baishiya Karst Cave on the Tibetan Plateau, Tam Ngu Hao 2 Cave in the Annamite Mountains of Laos, the Penghu channel between Taiwan and the mainland, Harbin in Manchuria and Bianfu Cave in Yunnan.